-Bharat Ratna Avul Pakir Jainulabdeen Abdul Kalam, generally known as Dr. A.P.J.
-Abdul Kalam, was the 11th President of India (2002-07).
-He was elected against Lakshmi Sehgal in 2002 and had support from both the Bharatiya Janata Party and the Indian National Congress, the two leading parties of Indian politics.
-By profession he was a scientist and an administrator in India.
-He worked with Indian Space Research Organisation (ISRO) and Defense Research and Development Organisation (DRDO) as an aerospace engineer before becoming the President of India.
-His work on the development of launch vehicle and ballistic missile technology had earned him the name of the 'Missile Man of India'.
-The Pokhran-II nuclear tests conducted in India in 1998 after the age-long original nuclear test of 1974 saw him in a pivotal political, organisational and technical role.
+Bharat Ratna Avul Pakir Jainulabdeen Ab dul Kalam, generally known as Dr. A.P.J.
+Abdul Kalam, was the 11th Presidentof India (2002-2007).
+He was elected against Lakshmi Sehgal in 2002 and had support from both the Bharatiya Janata Party and the Indian National Congress, the two leading political parties of India.
+By profession, he was a scientist and an administrator in India.
+He worked with the Indian Space Research Organisation (ISRO) and Defence Research and Development Organisation (DRDO) as an aerospace engineer before becoming the President of India.
+His work on the development of launch vehicle and ballistic missile technology had earned him the name of the ‘Missile Man of India’.
+The Pokhran-II nuclear tests conducted in India in 1998 after the original nuclear test of 1974 saw him in a pivotal political, organisational and technical role.

 Dr. A.P.J.
-Abdul Kalam was born to a poor Tamil Muslim family on 15 October 1931 at Rameswaram in the state of Tamil Nadu, India.
+Abdul Kalam was born in a necessitous and little educated Tamil family on 15 October 1931, at Rameswaram district of Tamil Nadu, India.
 His father, Jainulabdeen, was a boat owner, and his mother, Ashiamma, was a homemaker.
 He started working at a young age to support his father.
 He received average grades in school but was seen as a hardworking and bright student with a strong desire to learn things.
 He used to study for hours, especially mathematics.
-He completed his schooling from Rameshwaram Elementary School.
-In 1954 he graduated in Physics from St. Joseph's College in Tiruchirappalli, which was then affiliated to the University of Madras.
-Thereafter in 1955 he moved to Madras and joined the Madras Institute of Technology and studied aerospace engineering.
+He completed his schooling from Rameswaram Elementary School.
+In 1954, he graduated in Physics from St. Joseph’s College in Tiruchirappalli, which was then affiliated to the University of Madras.
+Thereafter, in 1955, he moved to Madras (now Chennai) and joined the Madras Institute of Technology and studied aerospace engineering.
 His dream was to become a fighter pilot but he was ranked ninth while the IAF offered only eight slots.
-He was a bachelor.
+He remained a bachelor.

 Journey and Achievements as a Scientist

 - After completing his graduation in 1960, Dr. A.P.J.
-Abdul Kalam joined as a scientist in Defense Research and Development Organisation's Aeronautical Development Establishment.
+Abdul Kalam joined as a scientist in Defence Research and Development Organisation’s Aeronautical Development Establishment.

 - At the very start of his career, he designed a small helicopter for the Indian army.